mkuthan/garmin-workouts/README.md

 | 160  |  | 15:00 |
 | 160 | 80 | 2:00 |

-If your start and end power differ a ramp of 10 seconds steps will be created for the choosen duration.
+If your "start" and "end" power for a step differ, a ramp of 10 seconds steps will be created for the choosen duration.
 If you wish to give in % of your FTP instead of absolue W you can do it like this:

 | Start  | End | Duration |
 | ------------- | ------------- | ------------- |